seddie95/Smart_mirror/README.md

 # Second step
-go to the following link to setup your own google calendar api. remember to copy the credentials.json file into this folder. https://developers.google.com/calendar/quickstart/python
+go to the following link to setup your own google calendar api. remember to copy the credentials.json file into this folder.<br>
+https://developers.google.com/calendar/quickstart/python

 # Third step
-go to the folowing link to sign up for weather api https://home.openweathermap.org/users/sign_up
+go to the folowing link to sign up for weather api <br>
+https://home.openweathermap.org/users/sign_up

 once signed in go to API keys
 copy the key.

-Then go to this link
+Then go to this link<br>
 https://openweathermap.org/current

 To set the weather to your city change the city name and country address eg Boston,us.
 Then change the key  which in this case is 'b6907d289e10d714a6e88b30761fae22' to your own key

-sample of the url in imperial
+sample of the url in imperial:<br>
 api.openweathermap.org/data/2.5/weather?q=London,uk&appid=b6907d289e10d714a6e88b30761fae22&units=imperial

-sample in metric
+sample in metric:<br>
 api.openweathermap.org/data/2.5/weather?q=London&appid=b6907d289e10d714a6e88b30761fae22&units=imperial

 for more specific weather use city id